 Evidence was not genuine

 A lawyer can argue that the evidence the court is looking for is not relevant to the case at all.
-When a false evidence was produced, the lawyer can prove that the defendant believes that the evidence is genuine and there are no possible ways of knowing that it is not.
+When false evidence was produced, the lawyer can prove that the defendant believes that the evidence is genuine and there are no possible ways of knowing that it is not.

 The accused did not know

-The lack of intent can also be raised – the lawyer will contend that the defendant did not intend to tamper the evidence or was acting unwillingly during the act.
-A defendant could have also never expected that a specific item will be applicable to the case and had disposed it without the will to tamper.
+The lack of intent can also be raised – the lawyer will contend that the defendant did not intend to tamper with the evidence or was acting unwillingly during the act.
+A defendant could have also never expected that a specific item would be applicable to the case and had disposed of it without the will to tamper.
 Being intoxicated during tampering can also be a competent defense.

 Abandonment

-An evidence is a powerful factor in the justice system.
+Evidence is a powerful factor in the justice system.
 Even though it was modified or destroyed, it can still make someone face jail time.

 If you are up against an evidence tampering charge, then seek the help of a defense lawyer in Las Vegas now that is more than eager to assist you!